mrommel/Colony/README.md

 - [Defect] dialogs not centered in landscape mode

 ## Done
+- restart last game after app was ended and restarted
 - [Defect] no coins in level 1&2
 - [Defect] LevelManager can't load the levels anymore (at least 1 loads now)
 - [Defect] monstercheck is not working anymore